 - 68. A member of staff who has raised a concern with the DSL, or directly with the local authority, should expect a confirmatory response within one working day.
 Should that not be forthcoming, staff should seek it out, pressing for reconsideration if they feel their concerns have not been addressed, or the child's situation is worsening. - 69.
 A member of staff who has concerns about poor or unsafe practice within the School's safeguarding regime should raise the matter with the Headmaster, or the Governor with Responsibility for Safeguarding (whose contact details are on the front page of this policy).
-The procedure is set out in the School's Policy on Raising Concerns at Work (Whistleblowing), which is available on the Intranet or from any manager.
-Staff who do not feel able to speak up about child protection failures internally, or who think their concerns about safeguarding are not being addressed, should seek advice from the National Society for the Prevention of Cruelty to Children's helpline, which is sponsored by the government: - 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday
+The procedure is set out in the School's 'Policy on Raising Concerns at Work (Whistleblowing)', which is available on the Intranet (on the homepage under 'Safeguarding and Child Protection') or from any manager.
+Staff who do not feel able to speak up about child protection failures internally, or who think their concerns about the safeguarding regime are not being addressed, should seek advice from the National Society for the Prevention of Cruelty to Children's (NSPCC) helpline, which is sponsored by the government: - 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday - Email: help@nspcc.org.uk - Post: NSPCC, Weston House, 42 Curtain Road, London EC2A 3NH

-Email: help@nspcc.org.uk

-Post: NSPCC, Weston House, 42 Curtain Road, London EC2A 3NH

-Any person who is not a member of staff and feels that safeguarding practices within Charterhouse are not fit for purpose should consult the NSPCC or Surrey County Council.
+Any person who is not a member of staff and who feels that safeguarding practices within Charterhouse are not fit for purpose should seek advice from the NSPCC or Surrey County Council.